hheinzer/teal/README.md

 ## Performance

-Teal is a toy code that I write for *fun*.
-Nevertheless, this question is bound to come up eventually.
-To assess the [strong scaling](https://hpc-wiki.info/hpc/Scaling) of teal, I ran the [Taylor-Green vortex](run/taylor_green_vortex/) test case with different resolutions and number of MPI ranks.
-For each resolution, speedup and efficiency are computed relative to the 128-rank run.
+To assess the [strong scaling](https://hpc-wiki.info/hpc/Scaling) of teal, the [Taylor-Green vortex](run/taylor_green_vortex/) test case was run at three resolutions with varying numbers of MPI ranks.
+Speedup and efficiency are computed relative to the 128-rank baseline.

 | cells | ranks | time         | speedup | efficiency [%] |
 | ----- | ----- | ------------ | ------- | -------------- |